ThePsychDr/Resident-Evil-7-21-helper/README.md

 1. Run the script: `python3 re7_helper.py`
 2. Select your mode (Normal, Survival, or Survival+).
-3. Identify your opponent when prompted.
+3. Identify your opponent when prompted (sack markings, variant).
+4. Enter your starting trump cards — the solver asks immediately.
-4. Follow the main fight loop:
+5. Follow the main fight loop:
-    * **A. Analyze hand:** Enter your cards and visible opponent cards.
-Get full probability breakdown + strategic advice.
+    * **A. Analyze hand:** Enter your face-down card (locked once set), visible cards, and opponent's visible cards.
+The solver remembers your full hand between re-analyzes — on subsequent calls, add new cards with `v 3` (your card) or `o 5` (opponent card), or `r` to reset.
-    * **I. Interrupt:** Enemy played a trump card?
-Press I immediately to declare what happened (card added/removed, bet change, swap, Dead Silence, Curse, etc.) — bets and target update automatically.
+    * **I. Interrupt:** Enemy played a trump?
+Press I — the solver shows the opponent's known trump list and walks you through the effects step by step.
+Bets, target, and hand memory update automatically.
     * **P. Play a trump card:** Select from your hand.
-Bets and target auto-update when you play bet cards (One-Up, Two-Up, Shield, etc.) or Go For cards.
-For numbered draw cards (2–7), a failed draw triggers hidden card deduction.
+Bets and target auto-update for bet cards and Go For cards.
+Failed numbered draws (2–7 Card) trigger hidden card deduction.
-    * **W. Edit trump hand:** Update your current inventory after draws, discards, or enemy effects.
+    * **W. Edit trump hand:** Update your inventory after draws, discards, or enemy effects.
-    * **D. Done:** Conclude the round and input the winner/damage.
-Target and bets reset automatically for the next round.
+    * **D. Done:** Record the round result (win/loss/tie/void).
+Cancelling with option 5 keeps you in the current round.
+Target and bets reset for the next round.
-    * **O. Opponent intel:** View enemy AI profile, trumps, and tips.
+    * **O. Opponent intel:** View enemy AI profile with standard and special trumps.

 ## Trump Card Database